Florence isn’t just a destination, it’s a mood.

 2. Wander the Markets and Shop Like a Local

-Don’t be shy chat with the vendors, ask for samples, and watch how locals choose the ripest tomatoes or bargain for fresh pecorino.
+Don’t be shy chat with the vendors, ask for a taste, and watch how locals pick the ripest tomatoes or strike a friendly bargain.

 - Cost: Fresh produce from €1–€3/kg; pecorino cheese ~€2–€4 per 100g; local wine ~€4–€8/bottle.